miki151/keeperrl_wiki/Gameplay/RTS.md

 Build outside:

 Welcome to the world of dungeon building, where not only do you have to focus on creating a masterpiece underground, but you also ought to extend your base far beyond the dungeon walls to thrive.
-With these insider tips, you'll learn how to build the ultimate castle and defenses outside your dungeon, and protect your minions from the dangers that lie beyond.

 Build Upwards: